-Pre-Physician's Assistant (25-28 Hours): The Pre-Physician's Assistant pattern is designed to prepare students for entry into an advanced degree program that would lead to certification as a Physician's Assistant.
-Physician Assistant (PA) programs prepare the student to operate as a mid-level practitioner in family practice, preventative medicine, or orthopedic settings (sports medicine), under the supervision of a physician.
-In addition to course work in biology, chemistry, physics, and psychology, the student must plan to gain experience in a medicalrelated setting throughout the college experience.
-Physician Assistant graduate programs are now requiring 2000+ hours of experience in health settings prior to admission.
+Pre-Physician's Assistant (26-29 Hours): The Pre-Physician's Assistant pattern is designed to prepare students for entry into an advanced degree program that would lead to certification as a Physician's Assistant.
+Physician Assistant (PA) programs prepare the student to operate as a mid-level practitioner in family practice, preventative medicine, or orthopedic settings (sports medicine) under the supervision of a physician.
+In addition to coursework in biology, chemistry, physics, and psychology, the student must plan to gain experience in a medicalrelated setting throughout the college experience.
+Physician Assistant graduate programs often require 2000+ hours of experience in health settings prior to admission.
 It is strongly advised that the student start to develop a related work dossier upon entry to the university to be able to complete the required hours for admission into graduate schools.
-Students should maintain a 3.00 GPA to remain in this pattern.
+To be a viable candidate for admission to a physician's assistance graduate program, a student should maintain a cumulative GPA of 3.00 or higher.
+(Students must complete CHEM 120 Chemical Principles I to fulfill the Physcial Science Mode of Inquiry requirement.)

-Psycho-Social Aspects of Sport (28 Hours): The psychosocial aspects of sport pattern is designed to prepare students for entry into graduate training in sport and exercise psychology, sport sociology, or counseling.
-This pattern employs an interdisciplinary approach requiring courses from exercise science, psychology, and sociology based upon the Association for the Advancement of Applied Sport Psychology's certification model.
+Psycho-Social Aspect of Sport (28 Hours): The psychosocial aspect of sport pattern is designed to prepare students for entry into graduate training in sport and exercise psychology, sport sociology, or counseling.
+This pattern employs an interdisciplinary approach requiring courses from exercise science, psychology, and sociology based upon the Association for the Advancement of Applied Sport Psychology's (AAASP) certification model.
 Students will explore, through coursework, the basic content of areas of social and psychological theory and specific content areas of applied sport psychology.
 This coursework will lead to a minor in psychology.
 This pattern prepares students to enter into graduate programs that emphasize teaching and conducting scholarly research in psychology/sociology of sport or counseling.
+(Students must complete both ES 502 Social Problems in Sport and ES 503 Exercise and Sport Psychology to fulfill specific Exercise Science major and pattern requirements.
+SOAN 190 Sociological Inquiry must be taken to fulfill the Intercultural Perspective/Required Support.)

 Sport and Recreation Management (25 Hours): This pattern is designed to prepare Exercise Science majors for leadership positions in the fields of sport and recreation.
 Individuals with careers in sport management maintain a variety of positions that help direct competitive sport organizations such as high school, intercollegiate or professional athletic programs.
-Recreation is a broad field that encompasses diverse organizations (YMCA/YWCA, Parks & Recreation departments) and highly specialized settings (golf/ski resorts).
+Recreation is a broad field that encompasses diverse organizations (YMCA/YWCA, Parks & Recreation departments) and highly specialized settings (i.e., golf/ski resorts).
 Careers in recreation focus on the leadership of broad-based programs that seek to maximize participation.
 The curriculum, with a foundation in the sciences supplemented by business and specialized courses, will foster an interdisciplinary perspective on Exercise Science and enable students to pursue graduate degrees in sport and recreation management.
-Successful completion of this pattern will result in a minor in Business Administration (assuming all courses are completed at Truman).
+Students must be accepted into the Business Administration minor before enrolling in any BSAD or ACCT course.
+A minor in Business Administration will be awarded to students who complete this pattern and satisfy all other requirements for the minor.
 Students must maintain a minimum GPA of 2.5 to remain in the pattern.
+(Students must complete ES 502 Social Problems in Sport to fulfill Exercise Science major requirements.
+ES 179 Outdoor Activities, ES 186 Outdoor Venture Activities, ES 200 Techniques of Aerobic Dance, and ES 236 Creative Dance for Children are strongly recommended to fulfill specific activity requirements of the major.)